Green Deal and Low Carbon Economy

-In September 2018, a study has been commissioned by 11 EU Energy-Intensive sectors, including EUROALLIAGES as a contribution to the upcoming review of Europe's 2050 strategy.
-The study, entitled "Europe’s Energy Intensive Industries contribution to the EU Strategy for long-term EU greenhouse gas emissions reductions", has been drafted by the Institute for European Studies to the Free University of Brussels (IES, VUB).
+In September 2018, a study has been commissioned by 11 EU Energy-Intensive sectors through a High Level Group, including EUROALLIAGES as a contribution to the upcoming review of Europe's 2050 strategy.
+The study, entitled "A Bridge Towards a Carbon Neutral Europe: Europe’s Energy Intensive Industries contribution to the EU Strategy for long-term EU greenhouse gas emissions reductions", has been drafted by the Institute for European Studies to the Free University of Brussels (IES, VUB).
 It describes a combination of possible key solutions that will help the EU Energy-Intensive Industry achieve significant emissions reduction and at the same time remain competitive, innovative and pivotal in enabling the transition to a low-carbon economy.

 - Addenda: https://www.ies.be/files/Addenda.pdf

 In February 2019, the High-Level Group agreed to go a step further and develop an Industrial Transformation Masterplan for the implementation of EIIs’ transition towards a climate-neutral and circular EU economy by 2050.
 The Masterplan is the result of this collective work inspired by the shared ambition of seizing the opportunities of the transition to a climate-neutral economy while addressing the challenge of a fragmented international climate action.
 The Masterplan is both a contribution to the new Industrial Strategy and a basis for continued collaborative work:

 Vision 2050 of the ferro-alloys and silicon Industry